ChaoJia/chaojia.github.io/content/posts/22-08-22-vulkan-basic-renderer.md

 thumbnail: "/images/posts/2022-08-22/basic-vulkan-renderer-thumbnail.jpg"
 ---

 As part of the effort to get myself familiar with Vulkan, I developed a real-time renderer featuring global illumination with RTX technique [^basic-renderer-source-code].
-Aside from Dynamic Diffuse Global Illumination (DDGI) [^ddgi], ray-traced soft shadow and specular reflections with spatial temporal-denoising (SVGF [^svgf]), I've also tried out some other interesting ideas.
+Aside from Dynamic Diffuse Global Illumination (DDGI) [^ddgi], ray-traced soft shadow and specular reflections with spatio-temporal denoising (SVGF [^svgf]), I've also tried out some other interesting ideas.

 <!--more-->
 ## Visibility buffer rendering and scene management